-The Pixel correction allows a 'software repair' of underperforming pixels to enhance image quality.
-Underperforming pixel values are replaced with the averaged value of the surrounding eight adjacent pixels where underperforming pixels are not used.
+The Pixel correction allows a 'software repair' of defective pixels to enhance image quality.
+Improper pixel values are replaced with the averaged value of the surrounding eight adjacent pixels where defective pixels are not used.
 The pixel correction is only performed on specific pixels, mapped in the file PXLMASK.HIS.
-Each detector is shipped from PerkinElmer with the PXLMASK.HIS file for that specific detector.
-The user can also generate a correction file.
+Each detector is shipped from PerkinElmer with the PXLMASK.HIS file for that specific detector The user can also generate a correction file.
+Please be aware that the number of pixels used for the mean correction should be minimized.
+The pixel correction procedure requires CPU time and depending on its speed, a slower presentation of the acquired images on screen may occur depending on the selected timing mode of the system.
+The main screen of the XIS software displays a warning message if all of the acquired images are not accepted by the computer.

-Note: To fully meet all performance specifications, all corrections and the correction files must be acquired at the same readout mode, gain setting, integration time and X-Ray setting (e.g. energy and prefilter) as the images to be corrected
+Note:To fully meet all performance specifications, all corrections and the correction files must be acquired at the same readout mode, gain setting and integration time as the images to be corrected

-4.2.1 Use of the Offset Correction
+6.2.1 Use of the Offset Correction